ArjunS07/arjuns07.github.io/content/about.md

 Later, when I was twelve, I was an avid reader of tech blogs and opinion pieces, in particular, Dieter Bohn's _Processor_ series for _The Verge_.
 By then, I'd come to genuinely enjoy writing as a way of challening my interest in topics I was passionate about, and so started my own technology blog - taking heavy inspiration from columnists like Bohn (whose influence you can quite clearly see in my earlier writing).

-I've since written dozens of posts about tech news, media, and a whole lot  more, which live on my [blog on this site](/blog) today.
+I've since written dozens of posts about tech news, media, and a whole lot  more, which live on my [blog](/blog) today.

 ### My favourite apps and software